-In the summer before Walton arrived in Santa Barbara, he served as the interim manager/assistant coach for the Terre Haute Rex Baseball Club in the Prospect League.
-There, he was tasked with running the pitching staff and managed 20 games after the former skipper took an NCAA recruiting job.
+In the summer before Walton arrived in Santa Barbara, he served as the interim manager/assistant coach for the Terre Haute Rex Baseball Club in the Prospect Summer Collegiate League.
+There, he was tasked with running the pitching staff and took over manager responsibilities halfway through the season.

 As a player, Walton was a three-year standout for the Titans.
 A slick-fielding shortstop, he featured in 107 games over three years at Cal State Fullerton.
 Walton was fortunate to play for future head coaches in George Horton, Vanderhook, Dave Serrrano, and Jason Gill.
-The Titans were ranked No. 1 in the country at some point of the season in all three of his years in the Orange County, and they won the national championship in his sophomore stint.
+The Titans were ranked No. 1 in the country at some point of the season in all three of his years, and they won the National Championship in his sophomore stint.
 Following his junior year, Walton was part of a NCAA-record group of 14 Titans that were selected in the 2005 MLB draft.
 Overall as a player and coach, Walton has been to four Super Regionals, and made it to the College World Series twice.

 After Fullerton, Walton was drafted by the Tampa Bay Devil Rays in the 16th round of the 2005 MLB First Year Player Draft.
 He had earlier been drafted by the San Francisco Giants out of high school in the 23rd round of the 2002 draft, but attended Fullerton in lieu of signing.
 Walton spent four years in the Tampa Bay organization, rising as high as AA in 2008.